 A digital immunization record for Canadians.

 The Ottawa Hospital mHealth Lab is a small research and development team that specializes in creating practical, easy-to-use apps for people to manage their health information.
-The largest, and most well-known project by the Ottawa mHealth Lab is CANImmunize, a mobile app for tracking your immunization records.
+While working with this team, I was able to work on a variety of projects covering web design, ux design, marketing, and print design.

 I helped the team design a new web platform for CANImmunize, which would allow the users of the app to access their records on the web as well as on mobile.
 Endless amounts of wireframing, subtle branding tweaks, easy-to-use UI & UX, combined with a minimalist design were all necessary for the project to succeed.